 Araceli Garcia grew up on the South Side of San Antonio and is the daughter and granddaughter of Mexican immigrants.
 As the culmination of her hard work and the sacrifices of her family, Araceli graduated from Stanford with a B.A. in Chicanx/Latinx studies and a minor in education.
 Araceli is the first person in her family to attend college, and she has held several leadership positions within the Stanford University Latinx community, where she found a home away from home.
 In addition to her studies, Araceli has worked alongside detained immigrants fighting for their right to seek asylum.
 She plans to pursue a law degree.

-As an IDRA Education Policy Fellow, Araceli will identify and pursue advocacy opportunities that ensure equitable and excellent schools for English learners and immigrant students.
+As an IDRA Education Policy Fellow, Araceli identified and pursued advocacy opportunities that ensure equitable and excellent schools for English learners and immigrant students.
 After the fellowship cycle ended, Araceli entered the University of Texas’ School of Law.

 Haley Gray, originally from Loganville, Georgia, is a graduate student at Vanderbilt University, pursuing a master’s degree in education policy.
 She recently finished her undergraduate program at Vanderbilt University in May of 2021 and graduated with a B.S. in child studies and a B.S. in human and organizational development.